-On October 1, 1929, The Ashland Times Gazette announced to the community: Ashland To Have Community Chest.
-A seven member Board of Governors was selected to seek volunteers and prepare to hold the first campaign by November 1 of that year.
+On October 1, 1929, The Ashland Times Gazette announced to the community, “Ashland To Have Community Chest”.
+A seven-member Board of Governors was selected to seek volunteers and prepare to hold the first campaign by November 1 of that year.

 The Community Chest continued until 1957.
-At that time the agencies represented by Community Chest were facing financial difficulty, largely because there were seven other fundraising drives every year.
+At that time, the agencies represented by Community Chest were facing financial difficulty, largely because there were seven other fundraising drives every year.

 The needed changes became a reality when a Community Chest Board member shared a magazine article about the successful “united” fund-raiser held in Niles, Michigan.
-A group of volunteers went to Michigan and when they returned, they held a public meeting on April 1, 1957 to share what they had learned.
-At that meeting, they put the Community Chest to rest and the United Appeal of Ashland County was born.
+A group of volunteers went to Michigan and when they returned, they held a public meeting on April 1, 1957, to share what they had learned.
+At that meeting, they put the Community Chest to rest, and the United Appeal of Ashland County was born.

-On May 31, 1957 the Articles of Incorporation were signed.
-The first Board of Trustees for the United Appeal were J. Robert Tipton, Glenn E. Falkner, Richard Topper and Robert Roland.
+On May 31, 1957, the Articles of Incorporation were signed.
+The first Board of Trustees for the United Appeal were J. Robert Tipton, Glenn E. Falkner, Richard Topper, and Robert Roland.
 The first campaign was an overwhelming success with the overall goal exceeded by 31%.
 Founding Father Robert Tipton was quoted as saying: “United Appeal is one of the city-county endeavors that we can be most proud of.
-It would be hard to overestimate the good UA has done for this community, both for the givers and the receivers”.
+It would be hard to overestimate the good UA has done for this community, both for the givers and the receivers.”

 Growth of the Organization

-Also in 2008, through a community needs assessment, the “new United Way” was introduced to the citizens of Ashland County.
-The new Community Impact model continued the Agency Impact support while bringing new emphasis to Focused Impact on solving local problems with local solutions in the areas of health, education and financial stability.
+In 2008, through a community needs assessment, the “new United Way” was introduced to the citizens of Ashland County.
+The new Community Impact model continued the Agency Impact support while bringing new emphasis to Focused Impact on solving local problems with local solutions in the areas of health, education, and financial stability.
 These are the building blocks for a good life—a quality education that provides skills that lead to a stable job, sufficient income to support a family, maintaining good health and meeting basic needs throughout a lifetime.

-Appleseed Community Mental Health Center
+- Appleseed Community Mental Health/Safe Haven

-Ashland County Council on Aging
+- Ashland County Council on Aging

-Ashland Parenting Plus
+- Ashland Parenting Plus

-Hospice of NCO
+- Hospice of NCO

-Kidney Foundation of Ohio
+- Kidney Foundation

-The Salvation Army KROC Center
+- The Salvation Army Kroc Center